wleilei/rwkv_demo/README.md

 # The simple demo of RWKV, which is easy to understand the code.

 The aim is to learn new things and gain a deeper understanding of the neural network training process by replicating the demo of RWKV.
-Next, the focus is on comprehending the underlying principles of RWKV by analyzing the crucial code segments.
+Next, the focus is on comprehending the underlying principles of RWKV by analyzing the crucial code segments. 中文版本：

 ## Environment Setup